NREL/scikit-sundae/README.md

 1. **scikits.odes:** includes iterative solvers and some optional solvers (e.g., LAPACK).
 The package only provides source distributions, so users must configure and compile SUNDAILS on their own.
 2. **Scikit-SUNDAE:** includes more flexible events function capabilities (e.g., direction detection and terminal flags), scipy-like output, and provides both binary and source distributions.
 Iterative and optional solvers are not available.

 Our binary distributions include pre-compiled dynamic SUNDIALS libraries.
-These are self-contained and will not affect any existing SUNDIALS installations you may already have.
-To be in compliance with SUNDIALS distribution requirements, all scikit-SUNDAE distributions include a copy of the SUNDIALS license.
-Users and developers should be aware of the SUNDIALS [copyright](https://github.com/LLNL/sundials/blob/main/LICENSE).
+These are self-contained and will not affect other, existing installations you may already have.
+To be in compliance with SUNDIALS distribution requirements, all scikit-SUNDAE distributions include a copy of the [SUNDIALS license](https://github.com/LLNL/sundials/blob/main/LICENSE).

+## Contributing
+If you'd like to contribute to this package, please look through the existing [issues](https://github.com/NREL/scikit-sundae/issues).
+If the bug you've caught or the feature you'd like to add isn't already reported, please submit a new issue.
+You should also read through the [developer guidelines](https://scikit-sundae.readthedocs.io/en/latest/development/index.html) if you plan to work on the issue yourself.

+## Disclaimer
 This work was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE).
 The views expressed in the repository do not necessarily represent the views of the DOE or the U.S. Government.